Co-founder & CEO

-Dr. Ameri has spearheaded the research development, financing, commercialization aspects of the project since 2014 and serves as co-founder, CEO and Scientific Director.
+Dr. Ameri has spearheaded the research development, financing, commercialization aspects of the project since 2014 and serves as co-founder and CEO.
 As co-inventor of the company’s technology she has dedicated the last decade of her career to develop strategies for differentiating human pluripotent stem cells (hPSCs) towards endoderm and pancreatic cell lineages.
-In parallel, Dr. Ameri works as Assistant Professor and Project Manager for the Diabetes Cell Therapy program in the Section for Strategic Translational Stem Cell Research and Therapy (TransStem) at the Novo Nordisk Foundation Center for Stem Cell Biology (DanStem) at the Faculty of Health and Medical Sciences, University of Copenhagen.
+In parallel, Dr. Ameri works as Assistant Professor at the Novo Nordisk Foundation Center for Stem Cell Biology (DanStem) at the Faculty of Health and Medical Sciences, University of Copenhagen.
+During the period 2015-2017 she was also working as Project Manager for the Diabetes Cell Therapy program initiated in the Section for Strategic Translational Stem Cell Research and Therapy (TransStem) at DanStem.

 In 2015, Dr. Ameri was awarded a pre-seed grant (~2.5M DKK) from Novo Seeds (Novo Nordisk Foundation) and in 2016 she received a proof of concept grant (0.5M DKK) from the University of Copenhagen for her project “Developing methods for expandable production of hPSC-derived insulin-producing beta cells for cell therapy in diabetes” and to support the establishment of Pancryos.
 In October 2017, a second tranche of 1M DKK was awarded by the Novo Nordisk Foundation through Novo Seeds to support the continuation of the pre-seed project Pancryos and importantly to complete initial in vivo proof of concepts studies with implanted hES-derived β-cells generated through the optimised Pancryos differentiation protocol.
 Dr. Ameri’s recent advances in establishing a streamlined strategy, for generation of mature insulin producing cells together with the identification of novel cell surface markers for isolation of beta cell progenitors, put her in reach of achieving the long-sought goal of her career; offering stem cell therapy to diabetes patients.